MicrosoftDocs/Viva/Viva/connections/edit-viva-home.md

 - SPO160
 - MET150
 ROBOTS: NOINDEX, NOFOLLOW
-description: "Learnhow to customize and edit the Viva Connections home experience"
+description: "Learn how to customize and edit the Viva Connections home experience"
 ---

 # Customize and edit the Viva Connections home experience